Traditional animation: Implementation

-While Hanna-Barbera and Disney began implementing digital inking and painting, it took the rest of the industry longer to adapt.
-Many filmmakers and studios did not want to shift to the digital ink-and-paint process because they felt that the digitally colored animation would look too synthetic and would lose the aesthetic appeal of the non-computerized cel for their projects.
-Many animated television series were still animated in other countries by using the traditionally inked-and-painted cel process as late as 2004, though most of them switched over to the digital process at some point during their run.
-The last major feature film to use traditional ink and paint was Satoshi Kon's Millennium Actress (2001); the last major animation productions in the west to use the traditional process were Nickelodeon's SpongeBob SquarePants, both Fox's The Simpsons and King of the Hill and both Cartoon Network's The Powerpuff Girls and Ed, Edd n Eddy, which all switched to digital paint between 2000 to 2004, while the last major animated production overall to abandon cel animation was the television adaptation of Sazae-san, which remained stalwart with the technique until September 29, 2013, when it switched to fully digital animation on October 6, 2013.
+Over time, many studios switched over to digital ink and paint, though many television projects took longer.
+Many filmmakers and studios were unwilling to shift to the digital ink-and-paint process because they felt that the digitally colored animation would look too synthetic and would lose the aesthetic appeal of the non-computerized cel for their projects.
+Many animated television series were still traditionally cel animated in the West until as late as 2003, though most of them switched over to the digital process at some point during their run.
+The last major feature film to use traditional ink and paint was Satoshi Kon's Millennium Actress (2001); some of the last major animation productions in the West to use the traditional process were Fox's The Simpsons and King of the Hill, which converted to digital animation in 2002 and 2003, respectively.
+Cartoon Network's Ed, Edd n Eddy was the last cartoon to switch to digital animation in the West, only making the change in 2004, while the last major animated production overall to abandon cel animation was the television adaptation of Sazae-san, which remained stalwart with the technique until September 29, 2013, when it switched to fully digital animation on October 6, 2013.
 Prior to this, the series adopted digital animation solely for its opening credits in 2009, but retained the use of traditional cels for the main content of each episode.
-Minor productions, such as Hair High (2004) by Bill Plympton, have used traditional cels long after the introduction of digital techniques.
+Bill Plympton's Hair High (2004) was the last animated film to use traditional cels.
 Most studios today use one of a number of other high-end software packages, such as Toon Boom Harmony, Toonz (OpenToonz), Animo, and RETAS, or even consumer-level applications such as Adobe Flash, Toon Boom Technologies and TV Paint.